 Knowing Plant Ecology is fundamental to Knowing How to Grow and Manage Plants

-This makes it very important for anyone working in agriculture, horticulture or environmental management!
+Understanding plant ecology is essential for anyone working in agriculture, horticulture or environmental management!
 You may choose to study this to fill in a 'gap' in your education; to complement something you already work at, or to improve your prospects in business or career, in the future.

-- Develop a deeper understanding of plants for working in science, biology, the environment, agriculture, gardening, landscaping, organic farming, permaculture and herbal medicine
+- Develop a deeper understanding of plants for working in science, biology, the environment, agriculture, gardening, landscaping, organic farming, permaculture and herbal medicine.

 Lesson Structure